vburlbl/cleantalk-spam-protect/readme.txt

 = Why do I need one more anti-spam plugin? =

-Because this is automoderation too.
+Because this plugin has comments auto publication tool.

 == Screenshots ==